 Study a Bachelor of Arts in Philosophy at King's

-A central task of philosophy is to criticize and examine to discover truth.
-Philosophy students at King's dig into valid and invalid forms of reasoning, seek to understand major developments in the history of Western political thought, wrestle with the theory of knowledge, and much more.
+A central task of philosophy is to criticize and examine in order to discover truth.
+Philosophy students at King's dig into valid and invalid forms of reasoning, seek to understand major developments in the history of Western political thought, wrestle with the theory of knowledge and much more.

 Philosophy Program Highlights

 - Journey through centuries of human thought, reasoning and wisdom